create¶

 See Output Attributes for details.

-To create a rule waiver for your organization, use the fugue create rule-waiver command.
+To create a rule waiver, use the fugue create rule-waiver command.
 The required flags are:

-Here’s an example command to create a rule waiver waiving a rule requiring a KMS CMK to be used on a specific CloudWatch log group:
+Here’s an example command to create a rule waiver waiving a rule requiring a KMS CMK to be used on a specific CloudWatch log group that is tagged for a development environment.
+The waiver applies to a single environment:

 fugue create rule-waiver \